MEC Hydrofoil Stretch Jacket - Women's

 Price match guarantee

 Find a lower price within 30 days?
 We’ll match it.

 If you see a lower price for this exact item advertised online, in print or in a store, give us a call at 1 (888) 847-0770.

 If it’s identical, brand-new, in stock, and sold and shipped by a Canadian-based retailer, we’ll match that price.

-Lightweight and packable, this fully seam-taped jacket is ideal for wet climates or where you expect foul weather.
-The Hydrofoil Stretch Jacket's waterproof Pertex Shield construction is breathable so you don't overheat on long approaches.
-40-denier nylon promises durability, with 4-way stretch that’s soft and supple, never crunchy.
+Lightweight and packable, this fully seam-taped jacket is perfect for activity in wet climates or where you expect foul weather.
+The Hydrofoil Stretch Jacket's waterproof Pertex Shield construction is ridiculously breathable.
+40-denier nylon promises durability and 4-way stretch that’s soft and supple, never crunchy.
 A helmet-compatible hood and pockets that sit above a hipbelt or harness make it ideal for alpine missions and backcountry trips.
 Best of all, we’ve kept it amazingly affordable so you can budget for longer climbing trips and extra days on the hill.